namelivia/laravel-travelperk-demo/README.md

 Run `docker-compose up --build`.

-On your web browser navigate to `http://localhost/invoices` and see a list with some of your invoices.
+On your web browser navigate to `http://localhost` and navigate through the app.